starshipapp/starship-web-client/README.md

 # Starship (web client)
 This is the React-based web client for [Starship](starshipapp.xyz).
 The server can be found in another repository in this organization.

-Please note that long periods of no/little commits does not mean the project is abandoned
+Please note that long periods of no/little commits does not mean the project is abandoned.

 ## Running
 Before starting the project, please ensure that .env.development contains a server that is actively running and can be connected to.